Manhattan High School: Debate/Forensics

 The Manhattan High Debate and Forensics team is ranked among the top schools in the nation by number of degrees by the National Forensics League.
 Manhattan High has competed at the state in all the NFL events and at the national level in many of the events.
 It is one of the largest teams by members in the state.
-The team is coached by Mac Phrommany.
+The team is coached by William Soper.